-Cost of sales, including buying and occupancy costs: Cost of sales, including buying and occupancy costs, as a percentage of net sales was 71.2% in fiscal 2016 compared to 71.5% in both fiscal 2015 and fiscal 2014.
-The improvement in this expense ratio was driven by leverage on buying and occupancy costs as a result of the 5% same store sales increase along with an increase on our profit margin on merchandise sold (merchandise margin).
-Together these two items benefitted the fiscal 2016 expense ratio by approximately 0.5 percentage points.
-Merchandise margin improved despite the negative impact transactional foreign exchange had on the cost of merchandise for Canada and Europe this year versus last year.
-The change in exchange rates increased the cost of merchandise purchased by Canada and Europe that were denominated in currencies other than their local currency, primarily the U.S. dollar.
+The improvement in the fiscal 2016 expense ratio as compared to fiscal 2015 was driven by leverage on buying and occupancy costs as a result of the 5% same store sales increase along with an increase in merchandise margin.
+Similar to fiscal 2017, together these two items benefitted the fiscal 2016 expense ratio by approximately 0.5 percentage points.
+Merchandise margin improved despite the negative impact transactional foreign exchange had on the cost of merchandise for TJX Canada and Europe for fiscal 2016 versus fiscal 2015.
+The change in exchange rates increased the cost of merchandise purchased by TJX Canada and Europe that were denominated in currencies other than the divisions' respective local currency, primarily the U.S. dollar.
 This expense ratio was also negatively impacted by increased freight and distribution costs associated with moving more units through our supply chain and the mark to market of inventory derivatives.
-The fiscal 2015 expense ratio was comparable to that of fiscal 2014 with a slight increase in the fiscal 2015 merchandise margin.

-Selling, general and administrative expenses: Selling, general and administrative expenses as a percentage of net sales were 16.8% in fiscal 2016, 16.1% in fiscal 2015 and 16.3% in fiscal 2014.
-The increase in this ratio in fiscal 2016 was primarily due to a combination of higher employee payroll costs, due to our wage initiative and an increase in units handled at the stores, along with our incremental investments and increased contributions to TJX's charitable foundations.
+Selling, general and administrative expenses: Selling, general and administrative expenses as a percentage of net sales were 17.4% in fiscal 2017, 16.8% in fiscal 2016 and 16.1% in fiscal 2015.
+The increase in this ratio in fiscal 2017 was primarily due to a combination of higher employee payroll costs, due to wage increases, investments to support our growth and supply chain costs, partially offset by the favorable impact of reduced contributions to the TJX charitable foundations in fiscal 2017.